PhoduCoder/FindPandit/README.md

 # FindPandit
-# Repository to create an application that helps to find pandit in USA
+# An application that helps to find pandit for NRIs in USA
+# This is a sample Flask Application.

 #To run the flask server locally
 export FLASK_APP=app.py